Clamping force development:

 It is important to keep the friction coefficient high.
 Therefore, the shaft and hole should not be polished, oiled or waxed.
 A slipping holdfast might be remedied by cleaning with mineral spirits and/or sanding with coarse grit in a circumferential direction.
 Although the analysis showed a lot of margin on the friction load, it is directly dependent on the friction coefficient which can vary greatly based on surface conditions.

 Bench top thickness (hole depth) influences the magnitude of the normal forces and hence, the potential friction forces.
 The hole depth can also affect the amount of clearance that is needed with the shaft for initial development of the normal forces (binding action).
-As the top is thickened and te increases, the potential friction forces will tend downward with the clamping force becoming inadequate at some point.
+As the top is thickened and te increases, the potential friction forces will trend downward with the clamping force becoming inadequate at some point.
 Counterboring the hole from the bottom could remedy this situation.
 A longer holdfast arm would also help but the increased bending stresses could drive having to switch to a larger diameter holdfast.
-The very high normal forces resulting from too thin of a top would result in substantial fiber crushing and the holdfast being tilted.
+The very high normal forces resulting from too thin of a top would result in substantial bench top fiber crushing and the holdfast being tilted.

-The arm shape is likely not very critical.
+The arm shape (curvature) is likely not critical.
 Holdfasts having various arm angles and lengths (including the Type 2 style as referred to elsewhere on this website) were investigated as part of the clamp force testing.
 All appeared to clamp securely at around 120 lb with the bench top that was used.